 At a glance

-The picture changes when looking at the share of donors’ total funding going towards agriculture and rural development.
-In relative terms, the top donors are Poland (16% of its official development assistance goes to agriculture and rural development), New Zealand (10%), Finland (9%), Ireland (9%), and the Netherlands (9%).
+The ranking changes when looking at the share of donors’ total funding going towards agriculture and rural development.
+In relative terms, the top donors in 2016 were Poland (16% of its ODA goes to agriculture and rural development), New Zealand (10%), Finland (9%), Ireland (9%), and the Netherlands (9%).

 Although incomplete, an analysis of bilateral ODA only provides a snapshot of more recent funding trends.
 When considering only the bilateral portion of donors’ agriculture funding, the top donors in 2018 were the EU Institutions (US$1.5 billion), the United States (US$1.1 billion), Germany (US$893 million), France (US$630 million), and Japan (US$629 million).

 Note that to avoid double-counting, EU Institutions are not included as a donor in the ranking of total agriculture ODA.